 Pullman Public Schools have a legacy of welcoming students from neighboring districts to attend our schools, as space and programs can accommodate.
 As our district continues to grow rapidly, we have outgrown our current elementary classroom spaces.
-To address student growth, classroom space shortage and lower K-3 class sizes, our fantastic community generously approved a construction bond and we are in the process of building a fourth elementary school, Kamiak Elementary, which will open in fall of 2019.
+To address student growth, classroom space shortage and lower K-3 class sizes, our fantastic community generously approved a construction bond and we were able to build a fourth elementary school, Kamiak Elementary, which opened in the Fall of 2019.

 If my student lives outside of Pullman School District boundaries, how do I apply for my student to attend a Pullman School District school?

 You must complete and submit to the Pullman School District Superintendent’s office form 3141F: Annual Request for Release and Application for Nonresident Admission.

 If my student’s request to enroll in Pullman School District is not approved, how can I appeal?

 The appeals process is outlined in policy 3141: Nonresident Students: “If the application is denied, the superintendent will notify the parent or guardian of the reason(s) for denial and the right to petition the board of directors, upon five school business day’s prior notice, for review of the decision and to have a hearing before the board at its next regular meeting.
 Following the hearing by the board, a final decision will be promptly communicated to the parent in writing.

 The final decision of the district to deny the admission of a nonresident student may be appealed to the Superintendent of Public Instruction or his or her designee pursuant to the process detailed in RCW 28A.225.230."

 Related Policy and Form: